Is this Program Right for You?

 - Common rooms with televisions

-See the accommodations section of the CUHK website for more information.
+See the accommodation/housing section of the CUHK website for more information.
 Students are responsible for purchasing their own meals.
 There is no meal plan, but there are many alternatives such as the college cafeterias, or in the university area's many restaurants.

 The Chinese University of Hong Kong program is available for Fall semester, Spring semester and Full Year.
 Please view the Program Dates on the CUHK website.